Nate28/traj_calc/README.md

 Citation: [![DOI](https://zenodo.org/badge/21491/Nate28/traj_calc.svg)](https://zenodo.org/badge/latestdoi/21491/Nate28/traj_calc)

-Requires: NumPy, SciPy, Cantera, aerocalc, matplotlib
+Requires: NumPy, SciPy, Cantera, matplotlib, aerocalc (for US76 atmosphere model only)

 Trajectories are simulated using the Fortran ODE solvers packaged with Scipy, with array handling courtesy of NumPy.
-Cantera is used to calculate gas properties, ~~and aerocalc is used for the US76 atmospheric model~~.
+Cantera is used to calculate gas properties, and aerocalc is used for the US76 atmospheric model.

 Capabilities include:
 + 3DoF lifting trajectory model (rotating, non-inertial reference frame)